xpavlic4/book-extracts/sports/golf/Golf State of Mind Pdf.md

 ### Nutrition and hydration
 * you burn 1800 calories during a round when carrying your bag
-* sleep at leat 7 hours a day
+* sleep at least 7 hours a day

 ### Being Nervous
 * something you should welcome